telosnetwork/erc20-template/README.md

 ## VERIFY (OPTIONAL)
 - Verify your new token contract with `npx hardhat --network testnet sourcify`
+- You may run into a "gateway timeout" error message, do not worry, the contract will still be verified
-- Make sure your contract is verified using [teloscan](https://testnet.teloscan.io)
+- Make sure your contract is verified by running the command again

+`already verified: MyContract (0x2A3b40A59109a84ab82a0Ff1A3910bb595082e09), skipping.`

 ## TROUBLESHOOT
 Brand new to development ?
 Need more help setting things up ?
 Got a cool idea you need help with ?
 [Visit our developer channel on Telegram](https://t.me/TelosEVMDevs) !